mongodb/specifications/source/unified-test-format/unified-test-format.rst

 One or more assertions for an error/exception, which is expected to be raised by an executed operation.
 At least one key is required in this document.
 The structure of this document is as follows:

+- ``type``: Optional string or array of strings.
+One or more classifications of errors, at least one of which should apply to the expected error.
+Valid types are as follows:

+  - ``client``: client-generated error (e.g. parameter validation error before a command is sent to the server).

+  - ``server``: server-generated error (e.g. error derived from a server response).

 - ``errorContains``: Optional string.
 A substring of the expected error message.